Surfing Nai Yang Beach

 A beach to keep an eye on, as great little banks and peaks appear out of nowhere.
 During low tide surfing can be good on the beach.
 A large coral reef island, which is a approximately 800 metre paddle offshore can offer quality waves in the right conditions, the paddle can be further than it looks though.
 The reef is basically square in shape and has many different take-off points, depending on swell direction and size.

 Accessing the reef can be difficult as when there is swell the longtail boats won't go out.
 On it's day the paddle is definitely worth the trouble.
 The reef usually works best on a mid to rising tide, as the tide pushes water over the reef.
-If you are there at the lower end of the tide you can walk on the reef to get out there.
+If you are there at the lower end of the tide you can walk on the reef to get out there, can be tough on your feet.

 Nai Yang reef surf is subject to winds as it is a little off-shore, but early morning on smaller days can produce small glassy clean waves which break for long distances.